Architecture Overview

 ### The Dialog System

 The Dialog System is Guava's managed service running in the cloud.
-It handles everything time-sensitive during a call: receiving the caller's audio, running speech-to-text, querying the language model, synthesizing the response, and streaming it back to the caller.
+It handles everything time-sensitive during a call: receiving the caller's audio, transcribing it, synthesizing a response, and streaming it back to the caller.

-Your Expert is the code you write.
-Using the [Guava SDK](/docs/agent) (Python or TypeScript), it connects to the Dialog System over a persistent WebSocket and steers the agent in real time — setting its persona, sending mid-call instructions, responding to events like [`on_question`](/docs/on-question) or [`on_action`](/docs/on-action-request-execute), and issuing commands like [`transfer`](/docs/transfer) or [`hangup`](/docs/hangup).
+The Expert is the code you write.
+Using the [Guava SDK](/docs/agent), it connects to the Dialog System over a persistent WebSocket and steers the agent in real time.

-Because your Expert is just code, you can do anything: call your CRM, query a database, hit an external API, or chain into another specialized AI sub-agent.
-For the most common patterns — intent detection, document Q&A, vector search — Guava ships a [helper library](/docs/intent-helpers) so you can get up and running fast without reinventing the wheel.
+Because your Expert is just code, you can do anything: query a CRM or database, hit an external API, or chain into another specialized AI sub-agent.

-Your Expert is not in the latency-critical path.
-The Dialog System handles all real-time audio processing independently — your Expert can spend time on complex reasoning, external API calls, or chaining multiple AI models without the caller ever noticing a pause.
+The Dialog System always interacts with your Expert asynchronously, so you can spend time on complex tasks and reasoning without the caller ever noticing a pause.

 During development, your Expert runs on your local machine, and Guava routes calls to it directly.
 You can rapidly iterate by changing the code and restarting the process — no public web server or ngrok required.